Why I Am A .....

 Patheos is hosting a challenge right now: answer the question “Why I am a...” in 200 words or less.
 I’ve decided to answer with a poem.

-When this question was posed to me, I had to pause for a second and think: Why am I a Muslim?
-Indeed, I was raised Muslim, but I had a faith crisis during university years, and I still chose Islam after that crisis abated.
+I was raised Muslim, but I had a faith crisis during my university years.
+I still chose Islam after that crisis abated.
 Why?

 There has been a great deal of media buzz recently about the growing segment of the U.S. religious landscape called “unaffiliated”; people who are spiritual, sometimes deeply so, but not affiliated with any one religion.
 They are being cleverly branded as the ‘Nones” and are touted as part of a huge shift in our culture.